opentensor/developer-docs/docs/keys/handle-seed-phrase.md

 Pros:

 - Strong protection against leaks
 - Tamper-resistant, PIN-protected

 Cons:

 - If lost and not backed up elsewhere, access is lost
 - High risk of mistaken factory reset (e.g. wrong PIN too many times)

 :::danger
 Only to be used in addition to backups of the seed phrase.
 :::

-### Multiple-locations

-Keep redundant backups in separate, secure physical locations.

-Ensure that a single point of failure—like fire, flood, or theft—cannot destroy all copies.

 ### Shamir's Secret Sharing